cheery/lever/README.md

 ## Unfinished tasks

- TODO: Make working Set/Dict/Slot -types.
+ TODO: Make working Slot -types.
        Using &a to assign a slot.

  TODO: Consider writing a sample program that uses the whole palette